BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Blood & Glory, Terror, Woodland Creature.

-High King of the Elves [eee]{.smallcaps} — *The discipline that Gil-galad commands from his troops is unwavering.*
+High King of the Elves [eee]{.smallcaps} â€” *The discipline that Gil-galad commands from his troops is unwavering.*

 Gil-galad's Stand Fast! is 12" rather than 6".
 Additionally, friendly Elf Hero models may use Gil-galad's Stand Fast!

-Lord of the West — *There are few who can say that they have crossed blades with the greatest of Elven lords and live to tell the tale.*
+Lord of the West â€” *There are few who can say that they have crossed blades with the greatest of Elven lords and live to tell the tale.*

 A model with this special rule may re-roll a single D6 when making a Duel roll.
 Additionally, they may re-roll a single D6 when rolling To Wound.